hashicorp/docker-vault/0.X/README.md

 # Vault Official Image Build

-The version of this hosted on [HashiCorp's Docker Hub for Vault](https://hub.docker.com/r/hashicorp/vault/) is built from the same source as the [Vault Official Image](https://hub.docker.com/_/vault/).

 There are several pieces that are used to build this image:

 * We start with an Alpine base image and add CA certificates in order to reach